Supreme Prosecutors' Office of the Republic of Korea: Right-wing political policing

-Notable incidents

-Sexual favor from the suspect
+Sexual favors

 In November 2012, it was alleged a 30-year-old trainee prosecutor, was found to have performed sexual acts in the office with the suspect in her 40s while questioning her over an alleged theft and other charges earlier that month.
 According to inspectors at the Supreme Public Prosecutors' Office (SPO) four days later, he took the woman to a nearby motel where they had sex.
 Jae-mong Jeon, the junior prosecutor, also a patent attorney and a graduate of Seoul National University and Hanyang Law School, claims the sex was consensual, according to investigators.
 The incident has rocked the Korean Prosecutors Office to the core and resulted in a strong reprimand from the president and prompt resignation of the Chief Prosecutor.

 G20 summit poster incident

 There was an incident where a university instructor, Park Jeong-su, vandalized a G-20 promotional poster by drawing a rat before the 2010 G-20 Seoul summit.
 His prosecution by the SPO has exposed concerns that the SPO is politically leaned to serve the Lee Myung-bak government.